vahidAK/PatMat/README.md

 The workflow was developed using the above tools.
 However, you may use alternatives to each tool.

 Finally you need to use our tool in this repository "**PatMat.py**" to detect chromosome-scale parent-of-origin resolved haplotypes.
-You need to clone the GitHub repository and use the PatMat.py in the patmat folder.
+Try to use the latest released version.
+You can download the latest release and unzip or untar the files and use the PatMat.py script in the patmat folder.
+Alternatively, you can clone the GitHub repository and use the PatMat.py in the patmat folder.
 Before using PatMat.py you need to satisfy (install) the following dependencies:
 [bgzip](http://www.htslib.org/doc/bgzip.html)
 [tabix](http://www.htslib.org/doc/tabix.html)
 python>=3.7.4 and its following dependencies: